 Darvas Box Settings

-So, why do we need these settings and offsetting levels?
-Simple, traders have a tough time surrendering to any method without adapting to the original technique.
+Many traders have a tough time surrendering to any method without adapting to the original technique.

 Where Darvas Works the Best

-The hard part though is finding, buying and managing these homerun trades.
+The hard part though is finding, buying, and managing these homerun trades.

 Example of Darvas Box Working

-There is also a spot on the chart which says no entry.
+There is also a spot on the chart which says “no entry.”
 This is because the breakout was not convincing and Darvas requires the price to leave the box by a few points.
 Darvas avoided placing trades when a security was only able to slightly tick over the most recent high.

 Do you see how by adding to your position and letting your profits run, you are able to reap significant rewards?

-Now let’s review the hard part of the system, which requires tremendous discipline.
-The ability to not only pick the right stock but to also understand when market conditions are ripe.
+Now let’s review the hard part of the system, which requires tremendous discipline — the ability to not only pick the right stock but to also understand when market conditions are ripe.